-Date: July 27, 2015
+Date: August 10, 2015

-Subject: Public Hearing for Transmittal of Comprehensive Plan Five Year Update
+Subject: Transmittal of Comprehensive Plan Five Year Update

 BACKGROUND

 The City kicked off the public process to update the Comprehensive Plan in December 2014.
 Since that time, the project team has held four Sounding Board meetings and six workshops to garner input for the plan recommendations.
 In addition to the formal meetings, the project team hosted non-traditional input sessions by setting up booths at community events to reach different audiences.
 The document has been drafted with careful consideration of the input received to this point.